josetorres1/MyFavoriteNewsFeed/README.md

 ## Introduction

-My favorite Newsreader is a projecto to showcase my abilies with:
+My favorite Newsreader is a project to showcase my abilies with:

 -   Javascript
 -   React